carbonplan/cdr-database/methods/metrics.md

 Volume estimates almost all come directly from project applications, and are stated in metric tCO₂.
 In a few cases, volume is specified in a way that can’t easily be compared with other projects, and can potentially be normalized.

 Volume estimates are complicated by time scale because the volume for different projects and project categories reflect different time scales of carbon removal.
 Projects tend to fall into one of two categories: those that are directly estimating the amount of carbon removed through some process on an annual basis (e.g. direct air capture), and those that are performing a one-time procurement of a material that will contribute to carbon removal or storage over some potentially unknown time horizon (e.g. procurement of minerals for enhanced weathering or procurement of biomass to produce biochar).
 Forests projects pose a challenge because they may report an annual or project lifetime depending on the context.
 In these cases, we simply report as faithfully as possible what projects claim (and why), but caution should be exercised when comparing volume estimates for these projects.

+If there is uncertainty about whether the offered volume is a gross or net volume, we conservatively interpret it to be a gross volume and attempt validation accordingly.

 We use one of two approaches to validate Volume.